BurntSushi/rebar/FORMAT.md

 options).
 If `path` is present, then `patterns` must not be.
 When read from a file, the contents are first trimmed of whitespace.
 * `literal` - Whether to treat the regex pattern as a literal.
-Enabling this will cause the pattern to have all special meta characters escaped before giving it to the regex engine to compile.
+Enabling this will cause each pattern to have all special meta characters escaped before giving it to the regex engine to compile.
 * `per-line` - Specifies how to read regexes from a file.
 This only has an effect when `path` is present.
 When `per-line` is absent, then the file is